sorbet/sorbet/website/docs/flow-sensitive.md

 - `block_given?` (internally, this is a special case of truthiness)

 > **Warning**: Sorbet's analysis for these constructs hinges on them not being
 > overridden!
-For example, Sorbet can behave unpredictably if when overriding
+For example, Sorbet can behave unpredictably when overriding
 > `is_a?` in weird ways.

 ## Limitations of flow-sensitivity